Strong to severe storms tonight, temps drop mid-week

 A Severe Thunderstorm Watch has been issued for northwest Kansas and southwest Nebraska until 8 PM this evening.
-The Severe Thunderstorm Watch for Mitchell County goes until 11 PM.
+The Severe Thunderstorm Watch for southwest and central Kansas goes until 12 AM Wednesday.
 All forms of severe weather will be possible this afternoon and evening.

 A cold front is slowly tracking across the state.
 Aided by strong southerly winds, moisture is streaming into Kansas.